H3rby7/cloudlab-k8s-ee-sched/README.md

 3. Wrap the resulting one-liner with single `'`quotes`'` and replace the data inside the yaml file.

 # Known issues

-## Late Node Provisioning

-Behavior MAY already be fixed through a wait-script:

-In rare cases nodes may be provided too late for the automatic setup scripts on node-0 to run.

-In those cases it is possible to run the ansible script manually as described in the `profile instructions`.

-*NOTE: When manually running the script it may stop and intransparently prompt you to enter 'yes' (x times) to add the now discovered hosts to your trusted list*

 ## Multiple results for power watts